Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

     # If we reach this point, the node was not the end, but it may have
     # neighbors for us to visit.
-    for move in graph[start]:
+    for neighbor in graph[start]:
         # Don't bother traversing to a node that's already been visited.
 This
         # check isn't strictly necessary, but it can save a few recursive calls.
-        if move in visited:
+        if neighbor in visited:
             continue

-        # Try to find a path from this adjacent node to the end.
-NEW - If a
+        # Try to find a path from this neighbor to the end.
+The neighbor will
+        # be the start of the next call to find a path.
+If we can find a path
+        # to the end starting from a neighbor of this node, then we can find a
+        # path to the end from this node itself.
+NEW - If a path can be found,
-        # path can be found, this call will return the path.
-If no path can be
+        # this call will return the path.
+If no path can be found, it will
-        # found, it will return None.
+        # return None.
-        found_path = find_graph_path_helper(graph, move, end, visited, path)
+        found_path = find_graph_path_helper(graph, neighbor, end, visited, path)

         # NEW - If we got a path back, we're done.
 Continue returning the path
         # up the call chain.